IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 - `autoConnect=true`: automatically connect to the instance (obligatory)
 - `comMode=GITLAB`: communication mode = "GITLAB" (using the GitLab API)
 - `gitlabURL=https://gitlab.lrz.de`: URL of GitLab instance
-- `projectID=44728`: project ID (see project page of GitLab determine the projects ID)
+- `projectID=44728`: project ID (see project page of GitLab to determine the project's ID)
-- `emuDBname=ae`: name of emuDB used to identify `_DBconfig.json` prefix
+- `emuDBname=ae`: name of the emuDB (used to identify the prefix of the `_DBconfig.json` file)
 - `bundleListName=raphael.winkelmann`: name of bundleList to access
-- `privateToken=reQFspQnbCHbvTfHjwfP`: used for read and write access
+- `privateToken=reQFspQnbCHbvTfHjwfP`: used for read and write access (**Do not share your own personal access token; tell the annotators to insert their own instead!**)

 These URL parameters are then used to construct a URL like the following: https://ips-lmu.github.io/EMU-webApp/?autoConnect=true&comMode=GITLAB&gitlabURL=https:%2F%2Fgitlab.lrz.de&projectID=44728&emuDBname=ae&bundleListName=test.user&privateToken=reQFspQnbCHbvTfHjwfP

 This step is usually performed by the project maintainer and the URLs are simply sent to the various annotators in the project.
-The only parameters the annotators have to set themselfs is their `privateToken`s.
+The only parameters the annotators have to set themselves is their `privateToken`s.
 Once the link is opened in a browser, the EMU-webApp will have full read and write access to the repository and should open the first bundle in the bundle list automatically.
-On save a new commit is added to the repository of the updates made.
+While saving a bundle, a new commit with all updates is added to the repository.

 #### Caveat